bteze001/Amazon_sales_analytics/project2/results/insights.md

 **Key Findings:**

-- Premimum products create more customer engagement
+- Premium products create more customer engagement
 - Higher customer investment leads to more motivated reviewers
 - Social proof effect: More reviews = more trust = more sales